kaltura/DeveloperPortalDocs/documentation/PlayKit/Ads-iOS.md

 ## Adding Companion Ads

-In order to see companion Ad, you should
+To see companion ads, you'll need to:

-	1. Have an ad tag configured to return a companion ad
+1. Have an ad tag configured to return a companion ad.
-	2. Supply companion ad container to the plugin as following (make sure the size of the companion being returned is the same size as the UIView in which you’re trying to display it):
+2. Supply a companion ad container to the plugin using the following format (make sure the size of the companion being returned is the same size as the UIView in which you’re trying to display it):

 ```
 adsConfig.set(companionView: companionView)